cboone/swift-for-tensorflow-docker-stacks/swift-jupyter-base/README.md

 # ctmnt/swift-jupyter-base Docker image

 This is the base image upon which all the Swift for Tensorflow images are built.
-It should be functionally the same as [tensorflow/swift's base-deps Dockerfile](https://github.com/google/swift-jupyter/blob/master/docker/Dockerfile).
+It is (intended to be) functionally the same as [tensorflow/swift's base-deps Dockerfile](https://github.com/google/swift-jupyter/blob/master/docker/Dockerfile).

 For more information, see [the image details section on the main README](../README.md#image-details).